Group Life Insurance in Canada: What It Covers, How It Works and Is It Enough?

 When an employee becomes eligible for benefits, usually after a short probationary period, they are enrolled in the group life insurance plan.
 As long as an employee enrolls within the specified window (typically 30-90 days after becoming eligible), they can get a substantial amount of coverage without having to answer medical questions or undergo an exam.

-The Non-Evidence Maximum (NEM): This easy enrollment is possible because of a feature called the Non-Evidence Maximum (NEM).
+This easy enrollment is possible because of a feature called the Non-Evidence Maximum (NEM).
 The NEM is the highest amount of coverage an employee can automatically receive without having to provide “evidence of insurability” (proof of good health).

 - If an employee’s coverage amount (often based on salary) is at or below the NEM, they are automatically approved.